-You will not be able to see the backing of the carpet, except -- perhaps -- in the absolute lowest grade product.
-Even most entry level or 'builder grade' products will not show the backing when wrapped around the edge of the stair—provided, of course, they have been properly installed.
+You will not be able to see the backing of the carpet, except—perhaps—in the absolute lowest-grade product.
+Even most entry-level or builder-grade products will not show the backing when wrapped around the edge of the stair—provided, of course, they have been properly installed.

 Carpet has a specific direction to the pile, and the direction must run from the top of the stairs to the bottom (not sideways).
-Not only does this enhance the performance of the carpet and ensure proper wear, it also prevents you from seeing between the 'rows' of fiber when you bend the carpet.
+Not only does this enhance the performance of the carpet and ensure proper wear, but it also prevents you from seeing between the "rows" of fiber when you bend the carpet.

 With proper installation, the seams where the carpet has been joined around the posts should not be too noticeable.
 Certain types of carpet do hide seams better than others; longer piles such as friezes and saxonies hide them better than short or looped piles.

+There are two methods of installing carpet on the stair: waterfall or French cap.
 The waterfall method involves simply bending the carpet over the edge of the stair and bringing it straight down to meet the tread of the next step.
 It is an easy and fast way to install the carpet, and for this reason, many new home builders use this method.

 The answer, like so many others, depends on what you prefer.
 Carpet on the stringers is purely aesthetic; it does not serve any other purpose.
 If your stairs or stringers are uneven, as with an older home or a rough DIY job, it may be a good idea to cover the stringer with carpet, to help mask the imperfections.
-Otherwise, the look of carpet on the stringer could be considered somewhat dated.
+Otherwise, the look of the carpet on the stringer could be considered somewhat dated.
 The more contemporary style is to leave the stringers uncovered, and paint them the same color as the trim, or stain them the color of the hardwood stairs.